wonarii/CART210-glossary/glossary.md

 The glossary will be improved throughout the term, with three sprint deadlines.

 ---
-# Agency
+## Agency

-Crucial for life.
+Crucial for enjoying life.

 ## GitHub